ryentes/dplyrr/README.md

 ## 2. How to install

-The source code for `dplyrr` package is now available on GitHub at
+The source code for `dplyrr` package is available on GitHub at

 - https://github.com/hoxo-m/dplyrr.